 It helps if the patient personally decides to bring a friend or family member to the doctor visits, but the suggestion can come from the health care professional.
 If the doctor recommends bringing someone to the visits, the patient may be more receptive to the idea.
 Though most of us value our privacy, especially when it comes to personal health issues, getting over that hump and enlisting a single person or several individuals to form a team could be a great comfort and an invaluable resource.

-Take advantage of those individuals in your life whom you love and trust.
+Accept the support of those individuals in your life whom you love and trust.
 During a health crisis, they can be your greatest allies.